Able To Change Recovery Staff

 Utilization Review Case Manager

-Kirsten is the Utilization Review Case Manager at Able To Change Recovery.
+Kirsten is the Clinical Accreditation Specialist at Able To Change Recovery.
 Prior to becoming a full time member of our team, Kirsten completed two semesters of internship requirements at Able to Change to earn her A.S.
 Degree in Alcohol and Drug Studies from Saddleback College.
 Kirsten is a registered member of CAADE and has a B.A. in Communications from CSU Long Beach.
 Kirsten’s passion for advocacy, work ethic and personal values contribute to our ability to provide a program that maintains excellence in integrity, dignity, and quality of care.
-Kirsten also spends time volunteering with CSP Inc. as a sexual assault victim advocate.
+Kirsten also facilitates parenting workshops for Boot Camp for New Moms.

 Brian began his journey working in the recovery field in 2013 & is a current CCAPP (California Consortium of Addiction Programs and Professionals) member.
 His current roles at Able To Change Recovery include maintaining it’s CARF accreditation, being point of contact for the California Department Of Health Care Services, attending conferences with clinical staff & helping ensure that Able To Change Recovery continues to provide the high level of client care it is known for.